goodygollwitzer/goodygollwitzer/README.md

-- 👋 Hi there, I’m Goodness. i'm a front-end-webdeveloper writng websites
+- 👋 Hi there, I’m Goodness. i'm a front-end-webdeveloper

 <!---
 goodygollwitzer/goodygollwitzer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.